djma777/100-days-of-code/log.md

 - still stuck at trying to server data from ddragon into my apollo graphql server, continuing work on this tomorrow...

 ---

+## Day 61, 62, 63, 64: April 22, 23, 24, 25 2020.

+### **Today's Progress**

+- was able to serve the simple data to get myself started...

+### **Thoughts**

+- the last couple of days I spent visiting my code and brainstorming how I would structure the data I'm serving, do I use class or do I use json.
+Also, updating my laptop takes so much time, literally, almost a whole day for an update.
+I consider that time as coding time as well, coz even though i'm not writing code, I think code, and I dream code.

+---